 Creating First Love was a tedious process because it is almost all partnering with the dancers connected.
 It was fully work-shopped, meaning that the dancers and I created the entire piece together in the studio.
 We added each movement individually, determining what we could do next once we had completed our sequence.
 When a new movement was successful, it became the next step of the dance.
 When it failed, we took a break and tried something new.

-When the Atlanta auditions premiered, the company gathered together with bated breath hoping we might see First Love on national television.
-Sadly yet also comically, the only thing we saw was our dancers in the audience, in the same seats, for almost 15 shots.
+When the SYTYCD Atlanta auditions premiered, the company gathered together with bated breath hoping we might see First Love on national television.
+Sadly (yet also hilariously) the only thing we saw was our dancers in the audience, in the same seats, for almost 15 shots.

 With its intricate partnering, First Love requires a lot of trust between the dancers.
 It is still one of our most complicated dances and one of my favorites.
 The beautiful and tragic music box plays on.